COVID-19 vaccine information

 You must bring photographic ID with you when you visit and a workplace ID if you are an NHS or health and care worker.

 Booking will help you get seen quickly, through the national booking service here .
 Anyone unable to book online can call 119 free of charge, anytime between 7am and 11pm seven days a week.

-Meanwhile, we must all continue to adhere to the local tier restriction rules and remember hands, face, space – please visit the Gov.uk website for more information on the national guidelines.
+Meanwhile, we should all continue to adhere to the suggested government guidelines and remember hands, face, space, fresh air – please visit the Gov.uk website for more information on the national guidelines.

 How safe is the COVID-19 vaccine?

 The vaccines approved for use in the UK have met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

 Any coronavirus vaccine that is approved must go through all the clinical trials and safety checks all other licensed medicines go through.
 The MHRA follows international standards of safety.

 Other vaccines are being developed.
 They will only be available on the NHS once they have been thoroughly tested to make sure they are safe and effective.